 Learning outcomes of the course unit

-- knowing the therapeutic and/or adverse effects of drugs, when administered to the patient;
+To acquire knowledge about therapeutic and/or adverse effects of drugs, when administered to the patient.

 Basic knowledge of anatomy, physiology, biochemistry, microbiology and general pathology.